danbamboo/sr-sdet-assignment/assignment_submission/Part3:CICD_Pipeline_Integration.md

   * (Preferred) Strategy 1 (Isolation and Mocks):  If provider can be ran in isolation with mock DB and mock states, provider contract tests can be ran in isolation.
     * This is the preferred method because it allows for quicker testing and doesn’t require testing on a full prod-like environment.
 The only reason not to do this is if setting up mocks and stubs was too complex for a team.
   * Strategy 2 (pre-prod environment):  Once user deploys and stages code in pre-prod provider contract tests can run when in up-and-running before pushing to production.
 This could also be an on-demand, temporary env if company has this capability.
-* If provider tests fail, the provider’s CI will not allow the provider to continue to production as that would break the consumer
+* If provider tests fail, the provider’s CI will not allow the provider to continue to production as that would break the client.
 * Tests Data & Environments:
   * Contracts should be validating the schema and not the exact data.
 For that reason you shouldn’t need to manage different data for various environments.
   * Currently, our providers don’t have any known downstream dependencies or database.
 However, if they did, we could use Pact tools and states to mock out these dependencies in order to isolate these services.